 6. 1 Timothy 5:23 Drink no longer water only, but use a little wine for your stomach’s sake and your frequent illnesses.

 We should avoid drunkenness at all costs.
 Throughout Scripture it is condemned and it leads to even more wickedness.
-There are so many warning Scriptures on alcohol, which should cause us to pause and think about should we fix a glass?
+There are so many Scriptures that warn us about alcohol.
+This should cause us to pause and think about if we should fix a glass or not.

 7. Ephesians 5:18 “And don’t get drunk with wine, which leads to reckless actions, but be filled by the Spirit.”